 Our fourth location is in Kolaghat, 70 kms from Kolkata in a village called Raine within the organization of Amar Seva Sangha.
 Led by chief functionary, Prof Balai Kisore Samanta, ASS is currently working in the field of women and child health, Old age home, Day care center, vocational programme, fish cultivation, cultural programme, medical camps to remote villages, environment and sanitation.

-KRISHNAGAR GAIT ROAD WOMEN HANDICRAFTS SOCIETY
+KRISHNAGAR GAIT ROAD WOMEN HANDICRAFTS DEV SOCIETY

 SUSHIL ADHIKARY & MONIKA ADHIKARY

-Our fifth office location is in Nadia, 103 kms from Kolkata, office within the premises of Krishnagar Gait Road Women Handicrafts Society, run by an elderly couple, Mr. and Mrs. Adhikary who work with the women in the rural areas for weaving and making jute products.
+Our fifth office location is in Nadia, 103 kms from Kolkata, office within the premises of Krishnagar Gait Road Women Handicrafts Dev Society, managed by an elderly couple, Mr. and Mrs. Adhikary who work with the women in the rural areas for weaving and making jute products.
 They supply the finished products to shops based in North and South of India.
 The couple is extremely cooperative and has helped us find local youths for employment for our programme.